Sushi Bake

 Ingredients needed

 • Sushi rice.
-I love to make my instant pot sushi rice, but you can also make traditional white or brown rice if you prefer.
+I love to make my instant pot sushi rice, but you can also make traditional short grain rice or brown rice if you prefer.

 • Vinegar.
 The most traditional vinegar to use in sushi rice is rice vinegar since it has essential added sugar.
-If you want to skip the added sugar, then you can swap it for white vinegar.
+I find this at my local grocery store, but Asian grocery stores stock it too.

 • Sugar.
 To add sweetness to the sushi rice.